E-commerce

 March 12, 2025

-Questions about delivery, returns, or availability pile up while you prepare orders and campaigns.
+Questions about delivery, returns, or availability pile up while you’re preparing orders and campaigns.
 Support quickly becomes a bottleneck.
-Yet the demand for fast answers does not let up: according to Zendesk (CX trends), a large share of consumers now associates AI with an expectation of round-the-clock service.
-On the business side, a Gartner survey (2024) of customer service managers (2024) indicates that 85% of them will explore or test a customer-facing conversational GenAI solution in 2025.
+Yet the demand for fast answers does not let up: according to Zendesk (CX trends), a large share of consumers now associate AI with the expectation of 24/7 service.
+On the business side, a Gartner survey (2024) of customer service leaders indicates that 85% of them will explore or test a customer-facing conversational GenAI solution in 2025.
 The global chatbot market, meanwhile, continues to grow according to Statista series.
-In short: automating part of the dialogue is no longer a gimmick; it is a lever for cost and experience, provided it is done properly and within a legal framework that is becoming clearer in Europe.
+In short: automating part of the dialogue is no longer a gimmick; it is a cost and experience lever, provided it is done properly and within a legal framework that is becoming clearer in Europe.

 Summary